oracle-devrel/dev.publishing.other/custom_pytorch_yolov5/custom_pytorch.md

 ![myself](./images/myself.gif)

-Note that I tested this on my own computer with an RTX 3080, I got about 25 FPS **with no downscaling** of images (I used their standard resolutions of 2560x1440).
-If you use downscaling you'll notice huge improvements in FPS.
+Note that I tested this on my own computer with an RTX 3080 graphics card, and I got about 25 FPS **with no downscaling** of images (I used my screen's standard resolution of 2560x1440).
+If you use downscaling on top of this, you'll notice huge improvements in FPS.

 ## Conclusions